harryqt/nowpayments-laravel/README.md

-# NowPayments PHP SDK for Laravel
+# NowPayments SDK for Laravel

 ## Installation